 1. Force Stop and Relaunch the Browser

-The first thing you should do if Microsoft Edge is slow is to force stop the browser and then relaunch it.
-This can help clear out any temporary files or data that might be causing problems.
+The first thing I do if Microsoft Edge is slow is force stop the browser and then relaunch it.
+This clears out temporary files or data that might cause issues.

-To force stop Microsoft Edge, press Ctrl + Shift + Esc to open the Task Manager.
-Then, find Microsoft Edge under the Processes tab and click on it.
-Finally, click on the End Task button at the bottom right of the window.
-There can be multiple instances of Microsoft Edge running, so make sure to end all of them.
+To force stop Microsoft Edge, press Ctrl + Shift + Esc to open Task Manager.
+Find Microsoft Edge under the Processes tab, click on it, and then click the End Task button at the bottom right.
+There can be multiple instances of Microsoft Edge running, so make sure to end each one.

-Once Microsoft Edge has been force stopped, you can relaunch the Edge browser by clicking on the icon in your taskbar or Start menu.
+After force stopping Microsoft Edge, relaunch it by clicking the icon in your taskbar or Start menu.

 2. Clear Cache and Browsing Data

-To clear the cache and browsing data in Microsoft Edge, click on the menu button (three dots) at the window’s top right corner.
-Then, hover over Settings > Cookies and site permissions.
-Press “Manage and delete cookies and site data” in the new page.
+Click the menu button (three dots) at the window’s top right corner in Microsoft Edge.
+Hover over Settings > Cookies and site permissions.
+Press “Manage and delete cookies and site data” on the new page.

-Under the Cookies and site data section, click on See all cookies and site data.
-A new tab will open with a list of all the cookies and site data stored in your browser.
-To delete everything, click on the Remove all button at the top right.
+Under the Cookies and site data section, click See all cookies and site data.
+A new tab will display all stored cookies and site data.
+To delete everything, click Remove all at the top right.

-If you don’t want to delete everything, you can also click on the individual cookies and site data to remove them.
+If you don’t want to delete everything, click on the individual cookies and site data to remove them.

-Alternatively, you can also access the Clear browsing data menu by pressing Ctrl + Shift + Del.
-This will open the same window as before, but with some additional options.
+Press Ctrl + Shift + Del to access the Clear browsing data menu.
+This shortcut opens the same window as before, but with extra options.

 3. Get Rid of the Extensions

-To see the extensions installed in Microsoft Edge, open the Menu and then go to Extensions > Manage Extensions.
-Alternatively, you can type “edge://extensions/” into the address bar to open the extensions window.
+To view installed extensions in Microsoft Edge, click the Menu, then go to Extensions > Manage Extensions.
+You can also type “edge://extensions/” into the address bar to open the extensions window.

-It’s also a good idea to update your extensions regularly to ensure they’re compatible with the latest version of Microsoft Edge.
+Update your extensions regularly to keep them compatible with the latest version of Microsoft Edge.

 4. Alter the Tracking Prevention Modes

-The new Edge browser arrives with a new feature called Tracking Prevention.
-This privacy-focused feature blocks third-party trackers from collecting your data as you browse the web.
+The new Edge browser includes a feature called Tracking Prevention.
+This privacy tool blocks third-party trackers from collecting your data while you browse the web.

-Tracking Prevention can help improve your browsing privacy but can slow down Microsoft Edge.
-This is because the browser has to do more work to block the trackers.
-Especially if you use the “Strict” mode, which blocks most trackers.
+Tracking Prevention boosts your browsing privacy but might slow down Microsoft Edge.
+The browser works harder to block trackers, particularly in “Strict” mode, which blocks most of them.

-To change the Tracking Prevention mode in Microsoft Edge, click on the menu button and then go to Settings > Privacy, search, and services.
+To change the Tracking Prevention mode in Microsoft Edge, click the menu button and go to Settings > Privacy, search, and services.

-Under the “Privacy, search, and services” section, find the “Tracking prevention” option.
-It will have three different tracking prevention modes that you can choose from Basic, Balanced, and Strict.
+Under “Privacy, search, and services,” find “Tracking prevention.”
+You can choose from three modes: Basic, Balanced, and Strict.

-We recommend the basic mode if you’re concerned about speed.
-Or you can try the Balanced mode to find a good balance between privacy and performance.
-You can also turn the feature off entirely by pressing the toggle switch beside it.
+Choose the basic mode for better speed.
+Try the Balanced mode for a mix of privacy and performance.
+Or, you can turn it off by pressing the toggle switch.

 5. Update the Browser

-You might be using the older version of Microsoft Edge, which can be a reason for slow performance.
-That’s because the older versions of the browser can become outdated over time and might not be able to take full advantage of the latest web technologies.
+You might be using an older version of Microsoft Edge, causing slow performance.
+Older browsers can become outdated and might not fully benefit from the latest web technologies.
+Updating can resolve these issues and improve your browsing experience.

-To check for updates in Microsoft Edge, click on the menu button and then go to Settings > About Microsoft Edge.
-This will open a new tab with information about your Edge browser.
-If there’s an update available, you’ll see the “Update now” button under the “About Microsoft Edge” section.
-Click on it to start downloading and installing the updates.
+Click the menu button in Microsoft Edge and go to Settings > About Microsoft Edge.
+A new tab will show details about your browser.
+If an update is available, an “Update now” button will appear under “About Microsoft Edge”.
+Click it to download and install the updates.

 6. Reset Microsoft Edge

-If nothing else has worked, you can try resetting Microsoft Edge.
+If nothing else has worked, try resetting Microsoft Edge.
 This will delete all your browser data, including your history, cookies, and saved passwords.
-It will also disable any extensions that you have installed.
+It will also disable any installed extensions.

-To reset Microsoft Edge, click on the menu button and then go to Settings > Reset settings.
+Click the menu button in Microsoft Edge, then go to Settings > Reset settings.

-Click on the “Restore settings to their default values” in the new tab.
-This will open a new window asking you to confirm the reset.
-Next, click on the “Reset” button to reset Microsoft Edge.
+Click on “Restore settings to their default values” in the new tab.
+A window will open for confirmation.
+Click “Reset” to reset Microsoft Edge.

-Once the process is complete, restart your browser and see if the problem has been fixed.
+Once done, restart your browser and check if the problem is fixed.

 7. Run an SFC Scan

-Sometimes, the reason for Microsoft Edge being slow can be due to a corrupted system file.
-To fix this, you can run an SFC scan.
+Sometimes, Microsoft Edge slows down because of a corrupted system file.
+To fix this, run an SFC scan.

-SFC is a built-in utility in Windows that can scan for and replace corrupt system files.
-To run an SFC scan, open the Start menu, search for “Command Prompt”, right-click on it and select the “Run as administrator” option.
+SFC is a built-in Windows tool that scans for and fixes corrupt system files.
+To run an SFC scan, open the Start menu, search for “Command Prompt”, right-click it, and select “Run as administrator”.

-In the Command Prompt window, type in the following command and press Enter:
+In the Command Prompt, type the command below and press Enter:

 sfc /scannow